Photon sphere

 where G is the gravitational constant, M is the mass of the black hole, c is the speed of light in vacuum, and r_{s} is the Schwarzschild radius (the radius of the event horizon); see below for a derivation of this result.

 This equation entails that photon spheres can only exist in the space surrounding an extremely compact object (a black hole or possibly an "ultracompact" neutron star).

 The photon sphere is located farther from the center of a black hole than the event horizon.
 Within a photon sphere, it is possible to imagine a photon that is emitted (or reflected) from the back of one's head and, following an orbit of the black hole, is then intercepted by the person's eye, allowing one to see the back of the head (however very distorted), see e.g.

 For non-rotating black holes, the photon sphere is a sphere of radius 3/2 r_{s}.
 There are no stable free-fall orbits that exist within or cross the photon sphere.
 Any free-fall orbit that crosses it from the outside spirals into the black hole.
 Any orbit that crosses it from the inside escapes to infinity or falls back in and spirals into the black hole.
 No unaccelerated orbit with a semi-major axis less than this distance is possible, but within the photon sphere, a constant acceleration will allow a spacecraft or probe to hover above the event horizon.

-Another property of the photon sphere is centrifugal force (note: not centripetal) reversal.
+Another property of the photon sphere is centrifugal force (not centripetal) reversal.
 Outside the photon sphere, the faster one orbits, the greater the outward force one feels.
 Centrifugal force falls to zero at the photon sphere, including non-freefall orbits at any speed, i.e. an object weighs the same no matter how fast it orbits, and becomes negative inside it.
 Inside the photon sphere, faster orbiting leads to greater weight or inward force.
 This has serious ramifications for the fluid dynamics of inward fluid flow.

 A rotating black hole has many photon "spheres", more precisely oblates (spheroids more or less flattened at the poles, depending on photon approach direction).
 As a black hole rotates, it drags space with it.
 In a polar orbit, there is only one photon sphere.
 This is because when approaching from a direction parallel to the rotation axis, the possibility of traveling with or against the rotation does not exist.
 The rotation will instead cause the orbit to precess.
 The other photon spheres that are closer to the black hole than the polar orbit sphere have the same spin as the black hole, and those farther away have the opposite spin.
 The greater the angular velocity of the rotation of a black hole, the greater the distance between the nearest and farthest photon spheres.
 If the photons are approaching the black hole in the direction of the equator, the photon spheres degenerate into circles in the equatorial plane.